-- 1 Principally, gains and losses from available-for-sale debt securities are included in "Gains on investment securities and dividends", "Write-downs of securities" or "Life insurance premiums and related investment income"; equity securities are included in "Gains on investment securities and dividends" and "Life insurance premiums and related investment income" and derivative assets and liabilities (net) are included in "Other (income) and expense" respectively.
+- 1 Principally, gains and losses from available-for-sale debt securities are included in "Gains on investment securities and dividends", "Write-downs of securities" or "Life insurance premiums and related investment income"; equity securities are included in "Gains on investment securities and dividends" and "Life insurance premiums and related investment income" and loans held for sale, derivative assets and liabilities (net), and accounts payable are included in "Other (income) and expense" respectively.
 Additionally, for available-for-sale debt securities, amortization of interest recognized in finance revenues is included in these columns. - 2 Unrealized gains and losses from loans held for sale are included in "Net change of foreign currency translation adjustments", unrealized gains and losses from available-for-sale debt securities are included in "Net change of unrealized gains (losses) on investment in securities" and "Net change of foreign currency translation adjustments", unrealized gains and losses from equity securities and derivative assets and liabilities (net) are included mainly in "Net change of foreign currency translation adjustments", unrealized gains and losses from policy liabilities and policy account balances are included in "Net change of debt valuation adjustments.", unrealized gains and losses from accounts payable are included in "Net change of foreign currency translation adjustments". - 3 Increases resulting from an acquisition of a subsidiary and insurance contracts ceded to reinsurance companies are included. - 4 Decreases resulting from the receipts of reimbursements for benefits, and decreases resulting from insurance payouts to variable annuity and variable life policyholders due to death, surrender and maturity of the investment period are included. - 5 "Included in earnings" in the above table includes changes in the fair value of reinsurance contracts recorded in "Life insurance costs" and reinsurance premiums, net of reinsurance benefits received, recorded in "Life insurance premiums and related investment income." - 6 "Included in earnings" in the above table is recorded in "Life insurance costs" and includes changes in the fair value of policy liabilities and policy account balances resulting from gains or losses on the underlying investment assets managed on behalf of variable annuity and variable life policyholders, and the changes in the minimum guarantee risks relating to variable annuity and variable life insurance contracts as well as insurance costs recognized for insurance and annuity payouts as a result of insured events.
+For the information about policy account balances for variable annuity and variable life insurance contracts and market risk benefits as of and for the fiscal year ended March 31, 2024 and 2025, see Note 24 "Long-Duration Insurance Contracts Relating to Life Insurance Operations."